mariomazzaferro/cryptoPrompts/README.md

 # Project Name: CRYPTO PROMPTS

 There is a subreddit called <a href="https://www.reddit.com/r/WritingPrompts/">r/WritingPrompts</a>, where millions of writers and wanna be writers contribute to create new content.
 Crypto Prompts is the implementation of that idea in the Polygon blockchain.
-Where Prompts and Branches are ERC-721 Non-Fungible Tokens that can be sold, transfered or used as prompt for other branches.
+Where Prompts and Branches are ERC-721 Non-Fungible Tokens that can be sold, auctioned, transfered or used as Root Prompt for new Prompts.

 ## Overview

-The millions of <a href="https://www.reddit.com/r/WritingPrompts/">Writing Prompts</a> users post their prompts and comments (branches) on reddit with no effective way to profit from their creative work.
+The millions of <a href="https://www.reddit.com/r/WritingPrompts/">Writing Prompts</a> users post their Prompts and comments (Branches) on reddit with no effective way to profit from their creative work.
 They are using reddit simply as a training ground for their writing skills, a cooperative hub for feedbacks and motivation.

 With that in mind, Crypto Prompts aims to:
 - Attribute practical ownership and authorship to creative content.